-If you’ve been struggling with where to invest your marketing budget, check out out Find out our State of Spend Marketing Investment Benchmark Report.
+If you’ve been struggling with where to invest your marketing budget, check out our State of Spend Marketing Investment Benchmark Report.

 This report is based on aggregate data from the more than $25 billion dollars that global marketing organizations are managing in Allocadia’s platform.
 We analyzed what happened, identified trends, and are sharing them so all teams can learn from it.
 Marketers need a roadmap for investing as we look ahead to 2021 – this is a guide to help inform those next steps.